netdata/netdata/docs/developer-and-contributor-corner/style-guide.md

 _Voice_ is like your personality, which doesn't really change day to day.

 _Tone_ is how you express your personality.
-Your expression changes based on your attitude or mood, or based on who you're around.
+Your expression changes based on your attitude or mood, or based on whom you're around.
 In writing, you reflect tone in your word choice, punctuation, sentence structure, or emoji.

 The same idea about voice and tone applies to organizations, too.
 Our voice shouldn't change much between two pieces of